About Linda Thornton

 “You got moxie, kid!”
 That old movie line conjures up a vision of the young, tap dancing hopeful who elbows her way to the front line and becomes a star.
 The word “moxie” is defined as fortitude, determination and grit.

 This lifestyle blog was created as a vibrant reminder that you can use what you have to get what you want and propel yourself to be the person you want to be.
-Linda Thornton provides the catalyst to cultivating your best self through how-to articles, observations and chronicling her life adventures.
+Thornton provides the catalyst to cultivating your best self through how-to articles, observations and chronicling her life adventures.

 Amoxiegirl.com aims to share a focus on how to live life to the fullest.
 Thornton’s insights will generate a shared platform to interact and find strength together.

 Is it luck or do some people know how to utilize their “special powers” to enrich their own lives and then influence others to do the same by sharing their experiences?
 Amoxiegirl.com was created as a vivid reminder that the back row only serves as the starting point to move forward.

 The Cast of Characters

-Mr. Wizard/Mr. Wiz: My darling husband and my best friend, who is well versed on every subject and always seems to know the answer to the question.
+Mr. Wizard/Mr. Wiz: My darling husband and my best friend, who is well versed on every subject and always seems to know the answer to every question.